donaldpipowitch/how-to-create-a-language-server-and-vscode-extension/README.md

+# WORK IN PROGRESS

+Below you can see some notes and TODOs which will be rewritten into a nice tutorial later.

 # Background

 - in this article you will learn how to create a language server and vscode extension which uses this language server